Independent study project in Economics

 - Full Year

-The ISP in Economics is a 10.000 word essay (dissertation) on an approved topic in economics.
+The Independent Study Project (ISP) in Economics is a 10.000 word essay (dissertation) on an approved topic in economics.
 The ISP gives students the opportunity to develop, implement and write up an independent research project on a topic of their choosing under the guidance of an academic supervisor.
 Students learn how to ask a pertinent question and how to go about answering it through research and writing.
 Research for an ISP in Economics may be based on original theoretical analysis and synthesis of secondary materials, on original fieldwork, on the critical analysis of statistical data, or on the critical evaluation and analysis of primary documentary sources.

 The ISP in Economics is open to students of the BSc Economics, the BSc Development Economics and the two-subject BA in Economics in the final year of their undergraduate degree studies.